AECOM (ACM)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Regrettably, AECOM’s sales grew at a sluggish 4% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.
+Unfortunately, AECOM’s 3.7% annualized revenue growth over the last five years was sluggish.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-AECOM’s annualized revenue growth of 5.9% over the last two years is above its five-year trend, but we were still disappointed by the results.
+AECOM’s annualized revenue growth of 3.5% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

 We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-AECOM’s backlog reached $24.83 billion in the latest quarter and averaged 2.7% year-on-year declines over the last two years.
-Because this number is lower than its revenue growth, we can see the company hasn’t secured enough new orders to maintain its growth rate in the future.
+AECOM’s backlog reached $25.96 billion in the latest quarter and averaged 3.7% year-on-year growth over the last two years.
+Because this number is in line with its revenue growth, we can see the company effectively balanced its new order intake and fulfillment processes.

-This quarter, AECOM’s revenue grew by 1.6% year on year to $4.18 billion, falling short of Wall Street’s estimates.
+This quarter, AECOM’s revenue fell by 4.6% year on year to $3.83 billion but beat Wall Street’s estimates by 2.5%.

 6. Operating Margin

-This quarter, AECOM generated an operating margin profit margin of 5.7%, in line with the same quarter last year.
+In Q4, AECOM generated an operating margin profit margin of 5.8%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share

-We can take a deeper look into AECOM’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, AECOM’s operating margin was flat this quarter but expanded by 1.6 percentage points over the last five years.
-On top of that, its share count shrank by 16.6%.
+Diving into the nuances of AECOM’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, AECOM’s operating margin was flat this quarter but expanded by 1.4 percentage points over the last five years.
+On top of that, its share count shrank by 14.2%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.